Levintsky/ML-tutorial/Autonomous-Driving/Prediction.md

 - PnP with Radar [Benson Guo];

 ## Pedestrian
 - A. Alahi, K. Goel, V. Ramanathan, A. Robicquet, L. Fei-Fei, and S. Savarese.
-Social lstm: Human trajectory prediction in crowded spaces.
+Social LSTM: Human Trajectory Prediction in Crowded Spaces.
 CVPR'16
+- S. Yi, H. Li, and X. Wang.
+Pedestrian Behavior Understanding and Prediction with Deep Neural Networks.
+ECCV'16
+- S. Hoermann, M. Bach, and K. Dietmayer.
+Dynamic Occupancy Grid Prediction for Urban Autonomous Driving: A Deep Learning Approach with Fully Automatic Labeling.
+IV'17
 - S. Becker, R. Hug, W. Hubner, and M. Arens.
 An Evaluation of Trajectory Prediction Approaches and Notes on the TrajNet Benchmark.
 CoRR'18
 - **Social GAN**: A. Gupta, J. Johnson, L. Fei-Fei, S. Savarese, and A. Alahi.
 Social GAN: Socially Acceptable Trajectories with Generative Adversarial Networks.
 CVPR'18
 - D. Ridel, E. Rehder, M. Lauer, C. Stiller, and D. Wolf.
 A literature review on the prediction of pedestrian behavior in urban scenarios.
 In Proceedings of the International Conference on Intelligent Transportation Systems, November 2018.